-Listed below are some terms with which you should become familiar before completing your answer to the petition.
+Listed below are some terms with which you should become familiar before completing your answer.
 If you do not fully understand any of the terms below or their implications, you should speak with an attorney before going any further.

 - Shared Parental Responsibility

 - Sole Parental Responsibility

 - Supervised Time-Sharing

 - No contact

 - Parenting Plan

 - Parenting Plan Recommendation

 - Time-Sharing Schedule

-Child Support.
-Both parents are required to provide financial support for their minor or dependent child(ren); however, the court may order one parent to pay child support to the other parent.
+Child Support...
+The court may order one parent to pay child support to assist the other parent in meeting the child(ren)'s material needs.
+Both parents are required to provide financial support, but one parent may be ordered to pay a portion of his or her support for the child(ren) to the other parent.
 Florida has adopted guidelines for determining the amount of child support to be paid.
-These guidelines are based on the combined income of both parents and take into account the financial contributions of both parents and the number of overnights the child(ren) spend with each parent.
-You must file a Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or (c), and your spouse will be required to do the same.
-From your financial affidavits, you should be able to calculate the amount of child support that should be paid using the Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e).
+These guidelines are based on the combined income of both parents and take into account the financial contributions of both parents.
+You should file a financial affidavit, and the other parent will be required to do the same.
+From your financial affidavits, you should be able to calculate the amount of child support that should be paid.
 Because the child support guidelines take several factors into consideration, change over time, and vary from state to state, your child support obligation may be more or less than that of other people in seemingly similar situations.